retextjs/retext-readability/readme.md

 Detect possibly hard to read sentences.

-###### `options`
+###### `options.age`

-*   `age` (`number`, default: `16`)
-    — Target age group.
+`number`, default: `16` — Target age group.
 Note that the different algorithms provide varying results, so your milage may vary with people actually that age.  :wink:

-*   `threshold` (`number`, default: `4 / 7`)
+###### `options.threshold`

-    — By default, 4 out of the 7 algorithms need to agree that a sentence is higher than the target age and whether it should be warned about.
+`number`, default: `4 / 7` — By default, 4 out of the 7 algorithms need
+to agree that a sentence is higher than the target age and whether it should be warned about.
 This can be modified by passing in a new threshold.

-*   `minWords` (`number`, default: `5`)
+###### `options.minWords`

-    — Minimum number of words a sentence should have when warning.
+`number`, default: `5` — Minimum number of words a sentence should have when warning.
 Most algorithms are designed to take a large sample of sentences to detect the body’s reading level.
 This plug-in, however, works on a per-sentence basis.
 This makes the results quite skewered when said sentence has, for example, a few long words or some unknown ones.

 ## License